Tier 3 FAQs

 Who should be involved in functional behavioral assessments and behavioral intervention planning?

-Tertiary Prevention is most effective when approached as a collaborative (rather than expert-driven) process.
-Support teams including the student’s family, educators, and/or other direct service providers should be involved in assessment and intervention.
+Tier 3 support is most effective when approached as a collaborative (rather than expert-driven) process.
+Support teams including the student's family, educators, and/or other direct service providers should be involved in assessment and intervention.
 It is also helpful to include people who have specific expertise in applied behavior analysis and intervention design.
 In general, support teams should include people who know the student best, have a vested interest in positive outcomes, represent the range of environments in which the student participates, and have access to resources needed for support.

 How can we address the needs of individuals within group environments?